ebebbington/context-finder/README.md

 # Context Finder
-**context-finder** will grab an infinite amount of contexts from a file (usually configuration files), only limited by by how many you specify.
+**context-finder** will grab an infinite amount of contexts from a file (usually configuration files), only limited by how many you specify.
 Contexts are matched based on if the title **contains** the given parameters.
 This means that a single argument *can* match multiple context blocks

 **Example**

-Passing in `version-1.` as an argument will match `version-1.1`, `version-1.two` and so on.
+Passing in `version-1.` as an argument will match `version-1.`, `version-1.1`, `version-1.two` and so on.

 ## Requirements

 * NodeJS

-	apt install nodejs
+`apt install nodejs`

 * NPM

-	apt install npm
+`apt install nodejs`

 ## Installing